 Bookmark this section for Wednesday updates featuring detailed breakdowns of the most promising matchups, complete with Vegas odds, key injuries, weather factors, and public pick percentages.
 Don't make your weekly survivor selection without checking our expert recommendations first!

-EARLY Weekly Matchup Picks for 2025 NFL Season
+Weekly Matchup Picks for the 2026 NFL Season

 Early Season (Weeks 1-4)